osohq/oso/new-docs/content/any/guides/more/context/index.md

 title: Use Context in Policies
 weight: 5
 description: |
-  Sometimes an authorization decision will require context beyond the action, actor, and resource.
-This could be information about the HTTP request, or the environment the application is running in.
+  Pass context beyond the actor, action, and resource into Oso policies.
 aliases:
   - ../../../using/examples/context.html
 ---